Conformal mapping based Physics-informed neural networks for designing neutral inclusions: Experiments

 for some fixed $L>\gamma$.
 The limits to the boundary $\partial \Omega^{\pm}$ from exterior and interior are defined by

 with a small $\delta>0$ and a unit normal vector $N$ to the boundary $\partial \Omega$.
-To select the interior points, we recall that $z \in \partial \Omega$ can be represented as $z = \Psi(e^{\rho_0 + i\theta})$.
+To select the interior points, we recall that $z \in \partial \Omega$ can be represented as $z = \Psi(\exp({\rho_0 + i\theta}))$.
 Now, we fix the angle $\theta$ and divide the radius uniformly.
 In other words, we collect $x \in \Omega$ such that $\arg(x) = \arg(z)$ and $|x| < |z|$, that is,

-\subsection{Experimental setup and parameters}
+\subsubsection{Experimental setup and parameters}

-In common settings for experiments, we set $\sigma_m = 1, \sigma_m = 5 $ and $\sigma_c=3,4,6,7$ are also used.
-The conformal radius $\gamma=1$ and $L=5$. which determines the domain of the conformal map, and sample points are located in the square box of $[-5,5]^2$.
-We generated collocation points $|\Omega^{\text{ext}}|=21,808, |\Omega^{\text{int}}|=6,000$, and $|\partial\Omega| = 6,000$ with a single epoch so that collocation points are all fixed.
-For the neural networks' architecture, we use 4 hidden layers with a width of 20 and the Tanh activation due to its smoothness.
-We use Adam optimizers under 25,000 iterations adjusting learning rates \textbf{lr pinn}: all types of neural networks and \textbf{lr inv}: for interface (inverse) parameters decaying with $\eta$ per 1000 iterations along the learning rate schedulers.
-We fix both learning rates as $10^{-3}$ and $\eta=0.7$.
-We use the CoCo-PINNs with $p=p^{(20)}$ which takes a real number $p_0$ and complex numbers $\{p_i\}_{i=1}^{20}$ as inverse parameters.
-To verify the classical PINNs' result, we use the Fourier fitting with an order of $20$.
+In the experimental settings, we set $\sigma_m = 1, \sigma_c = 5 $ and additional values $\sigma_c=3,4,6,7$ are considered.
+The conformal radius $\gamma=1$ and $L=5$, which determines the domain of the conformal map.
+Sample points are located within the square $[-5,5]^2$.
+Collocation points $|\Omega^{\text{ext}}|=21,808, |\Omega^{\text{int}}|=6,000$, and $|\partial\Omega| = 6,000$ were generated once(i.e. fixed throughout the training).
+We employ neural networks with four hidden layers of width 20 and use the Tanh activation function for its smoothness.
+Training proceeds for 25,000 iterations with the Adam optimizers under adjusting learning rates \textbf{lr pinn}: all types of neural networks, and \textbf{lr inv}: for interface (inverse) parameters decaying with $\eta$ per 1000 iterations along the learning rate schedulers.
+We fix both learning rates as $10^{-3}$ and $\eta=0.8$.
+In the CoCo-PINNs' structure with $p=p^{(20)}$ which takes a real number $p_0$ and complex numbers $\{p_i\}_{i=1}^{20}$ as inverse parameters.
+To validate the classical PINNs' result, we use the Fourier fitting with an order of $20$.
 The Fourier fitting is explained in \Cref{sec:Fourier:fittings}.
-Note that using too high order makes singularities, and hence, it represents awful credibility.
-We set the initial value of the interface function to 5 for the square and spike shape to make it easier to satisfy the condition of being a positive function.
+Note that using higher-order terms may introduce singularities, potentially degrading the credibility of the solution.
+For the square and spike-shaped inclusions, the interface function was initialized with a value of 5 to help satisfy the positivity condition more easily.